 Cash flow hedge accounting was discontinued on September 15, 2008 for the swap with LBSF due to the event of default and the inability of the Company to continue to demonstrate the swap would be effective.
 The Company continues to record the interest rate swap with LBSF at fair value with any change in the fair value recorded in the statement of operations.
-During the quarter ended April 2, 2009, there was a \$2.2 million decrease in the fair value of the liability and the Company recorded an offsetting credit to interest expense.
+During the quarter ended July 2, 2009, there was a \$4.8 million decrease in the fair value of the liability and the Company recorded an offsetting credit to interest expense.
 Since September 14, 2008, the net derivative loss as of that date related to the discontinued cash flow hedge with LBSF continues to be reported in accumulated other comprehensive income and is being amortized to interest expense over the remaining term of the interest rate swap through February 13, 2015.
-The amount amortized during the quarter ended April 2, 2009 was \$0.3 million.
+The amount amortized during the quarter and six months ended July 2, 2009 was \$0.3 million and \$0.6 million, respectively.
 The Company estimates approximately \$1.3 million will be amortized to interest expense in the next 12 months.